Wet Tropics of Queensland

-The Wet Tropics of Queensland World Heritage Site consists of approximately 8,940 km2 of Australian wet tropical forests growing along the north-east Queensland portion of the Great Dividing Range.
-The Wet Tropics of Queensland meets all four of the criteria for natural heritage for selection as a World Heritage Site.
-World Heritage status was declared in 1988, and on 21 May 2007 the Wet Tropics were added to the Australian National Heritage List.
+The Wet Tropics of Queensland World Heritage Site is an area of approximately 8940 sqkm of very wet forests on parts of the coast and adjacent ranges of tropical Queensland, Australia.
+The area meets all four of the natural heritage selection criteria for a World Heritage site.
+World Heritage status was declared in 1988, and on 21 May 2007 the Wet Tropics was added to the Australian National Heritage List.

 The tropical forests have the highest concentration of primitive flowering plant families in the world.
 Only Madagascar and New Caledonia, due to their historical isolation, have humid, tropical regions with a comparable level of endemism.

-The Wet Tropics rainforests are recognised internationally for their ancient ancestry and many unique plants and animals.
+The Wet Tropics rainforests are a biodiversity hotspot and are recognised internationally for their ancient ancestry and many unique plants and animals.
+The area covers 0.1% of the Australian landmass but contains 50 per cent of all the nation's species.
 Many plant and animal species in the Wet Tropics are found nowhere else in the world.
 The Wet Tropics has the oldest continuously surviving tropical rainforests on earth.

-Indigenous Peoples
+Indigenous peoples

 On 9 November 2012, the Australian Government also acknowledged the Indigenous heritage of the area as being nationally significant.
 The Aboriginal Rainforest People of the Wet Tropics of Queensland have lived continuously in the rainforest environment for at least 5000 years, and this is the only place in Australia where Aboriginal people have permanently inhabited a tropical rainforest environment.

 Geography

 The Wet Tropics of Queensland stretches in part from Townsville to Cooktown, running in close parallel to the Great Barrier Reef (another World Heritage Site).

 The terrain is rugged.
 The Great Dividing Range and a number of small coastal ranges, highlands, tablelands, foothills and an escarpment dominate the landscape.

 The heritage site contains the northern section of the Queensland tropical rain forests including the Daintree Rainforest.
-16 different structural types of rainforest have been identified.
+Sixteen different structural types of rainforest have been identified.

 The World Heritage area includes Australia's highest waterfall, Wallaman Falls.
 In total it spans 13 major river systems including the Annan, Bloomfield, Daintree, Barron, Mulgrave, Russell, Johnstone, Tully, Herbert, Burdekin, Mitchell, Normanby and Palmer River.
 Copperlode Falls Dam, Koombooloomba Dam and Paluma Dam are found within the World Heritage Area.